 Aging at Home: A Guide for Home Improvements

-Tips for modifying your home to be more accessible helps prevent falls and injuries, and provides peace of mind for you and those around you.
+Tips for modifying your home to be more accessible helps prevent falls and injuries, which provides peace of mind for you and those around you.

 As Veterans age, the Department of Veterans Affairs (VA) provides benefits and services that address a variety of issues including financial challenges and the changing health risks they face through VA benefits and health services.